Full list of cancelled flights at Gatwick Airport on August 23 including EasyJet

 5

-Gatwick Airport has said it is back to ‘business as usual’ and will not need to extend its capacity restraints beyond the end of the month.

-The company said normal operations have resumed following months of strain on airports and airlines across Europe.
+Chief executive Stewart Wingate said: ‘The unprecedented growth in traffic led to short-term operational issues in June; however, our decisive early action to limit the airport’s capacity in the crucial school holiday period of July and August has ensured passengers have experienced reliable flight timetables over the summer months.

+‘We are now very much operating business as usual and do not see any reason to extend the capacity declaration.’

-Despite this, several flights have been cancelled today at short notice due to staff sickness.
+Despite this declaration, several EasyJet flights have been cancelled today at short notice due to staff sickness.

-Most of them were in the early morning at 7am, according to the BBC, but some are still scheduled.
+This covers EasyJet flights, and was announced at 7am this morning, according to the BBC.

+A spokesperson said: ‘At 7am, restrictions were put on the number of flights that can arrive into Gatwick due to late-notice staff absence in the airport's control tower.

 SEE ALSO: Gatwick Airport: How to get a refund if your EasyJet, British Airways or Tui flight is cancelled